This is an excellent 58 km, 3-4 day circuit, with spectacular mountain scenery, alpine vegetation and river valleys filled with silver beech.

 Access to the Young Valley is signposted on the left of SH 6, 2.5 km north of the Makarora Visitor Centre.

 Cross the stile and follow the orange poles to the Young and Makarora rivers junction.
 Cross the Makarora River and follow the Young River’s true left to a swing bridge at the junction of the north and south branches (3-4 hours).

-The track divides after the bridge and the Young Forks camping site is 200 metres up stream, where there is an open sided shelter, fireplace and toilet, which campers are encouraged to use.
+The track divides after the bridge and the Young Forks camping site is 200 m up stream, where there is an open sided shelter, fireplace and toilet, which campers are encouraged to use.
 From the bridge the track continues downstream, crosses a grassy flat, then enters the forest on the true left of the south branch, just beyond the junction.
-It climbs steeply for 100 metres and then sidles through a series of unstable slips to reach Stag Creek.
-From here it’s a steady climb to the new, 20-bunk Young Hut.
+It climbs steeply for 100 m and then sidles through a series of unstable slips to reach Stag Creek.
+From here it’s a steady climb to the 20-bunk Young Hut.